 Please submit a PDF that includes the following items:

 Using this collaborative/interdisciplinary approach to learning, the students will learn about the present and future challenges of global health issues.
 They will also be able to:

-Students will not only gain access to such outstanding mentors and lab environments, but will also be trained in some of Canada’s best research facilities, such as the Vaccine and Infectious Disease-International Vaccine Centre (Biosafety Level 3 facility) and the National Centre for Foreign Animal Diseases (Biosafety Level 3 and 4 facility).
+Students will not only gain access to such outstanding mentors and lab environments, but they will also be trained in some of Canada’s best research facilities such as:

-Many graduates of the ITraP program, will assume leadership or leadership-track positions in industry and government, while others following doctoral and post-doctoral training may be based in basic or applied infectious disease research laboratories.
+Many graduates of the ITraP program will assume leadership or leadership-track positions in industry and government.
+Other students who are following doctoral and postdoctoral training may be based in basic or applied infectious disease research laboratories.

-There is an urgent need in government agencies, industry and academia for highly qualified personnel (HQP) who are equipped with a understanding of infectious diseases and food safety but can also develop more effective strategies of disease prevention, management and control.
+Government agencies, industry and academia urgently need highly qualified personnel (HQP) who are equipped with a understanding of infectious diseases and food safety but can also develop more effective strategies of disease prevention, management and control.